-How to know which path a packet took through the network?
-How to collect or count all packets going through a specific path?
-These are the questions that a number of prior path measurement approaches [1, 15, 21, 45, 51, 55, 60, 70, 72] aim to answer.
-We discuss this design space in terms of two broad classes, out-of-band and inband measurements.
-Policy-checking approaches, such as header space analysis [27] and VeriFlow [28] cannot answer these questions, as they only report packets that could satisfy certain conditions (e.g., reachability), but do not capture the actual packets that do.
-These two sets of packets may be different because of congestion, faults, and misconfigurations in the data plane.
+How do we know which path a packet took through the network?
+How do we collect or count all packets going through a specific path?
+A number of prior approaches [1,16,23,30,31,49,55,59,64,73,75] aim to answer these questions, but fall short of our requirements.

+2.1 Existing Approaches

+Policy checking.
+Approaches like header space analysis [30] and VeriFlow [31] can predict the packets that could satisfy certain conditions (e.g., reachability) according to the network's control-plane policy.
+However, actual data-plane behavior can be different due to congestion, faults, and switch misconfigurations.

 'Out-of-band' path measurement.
-These techniques collect observations of packets from network devices, and infer path properties of interest-for example, from independent packet samples [1, 48], trajectory labels [15], postcards [21], or matched and mirrored packets [66, 72].
-Unfortunately, it is difficult to determine the full path of a single packet through observations spread out in space and time both correctly and efficiently:
+These techniques collect observations of packets from network devices, and infer path properties of interest-for example, from independent packet samples (NetFlow [1], [52]), trajectory labels [16], postcards [23], or matched and mirrored packets (wireshark [68], Gigascope [13], [69, 75]).
+Unfortunately, it is difficult to determine the full path of a single packet through observations spread out in space and time correctly and efficiently, for the reasons below.